 Be part of the planning process for the ENVISION COLUMBUS Downtown Strategic Development Plan.

-You can participate by attending Public Meetings, taking the community-wide survey, writing a love letter (or break-up letter) to Columbus, or by signing up for periodic project updates and reminders.
+You can participate by attending the final Public Meeting, writing a love letter (or break-up letter) to Columbus, or by signing up for periodic project updates and reminders.
 And, of course, feel free to write the planning team directly to let us know your thoughts, concerns, and big ideas.
-Now is your opportunity to let your voice be heard!

 Write a love letter (or break-up letter) to the City of Columbus, including things you love about where you live, or how it must improve to better serve you!